Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

     <details>
     <summary>Curious about these lines of code?
 Click here for more!</summary>

-    The first line `r = RandomWord()` gives us a `RandomWord` object to work with.
-We will not cover classes and objects in the pre-course material, but they will be a topic we will cover at Ada.

-    The next line, `snowman_word = r.word(word_min_length=SNOWMAN_MIN_WORD_LENGTH, word_max_length=SNOWMAN_MAX_WORD_LENGTH)` will call the function `word` on the the RandomWord object `r` and give us a random word.
+    Invoking the `RandomWord()` returns a `RandomWord` object that we save to the variable we call `r`.
+We'll learn more about classes and objects soon in Unit 1.

+    The `RandomWord` object referenced by our variable `r` has a method called `word` and we invoke that method to get a random word.

     We are passing two arguments (`word_min_length` and `word_max_length`) using keyword arguments.
 Again, we will not be covering these topics further in the Precourse, but they will come up later in the Ada curriculum.
-The arguments that we are passing to the function `word` from `RandomWord` will instruct `word` to give us an English word where the length is between the `SNOWMAN_MIN_WORD_LENGTH` and `SNOWMAN_MAX_WORD_LENGTH`.
+The arguments that we are passing to the method `word` from `RandomWord` will instruct `word` to give us an English word where the length is between the `SNOWMAN_MIN_WORD_LENGTH` and `SNOWMAN_MAX_WORD_LENGTH`.
 Feel free to experiment with setting different values for the constants.
     </details>

-6. The last piece of adding our new random word is replacing the constant `SNOWMAN_WORD` in the conditional test inside of the `snowman` function with the new `snowman_word` variable.
+6. We no longer need a hardcoded constant variable since we have a way to get random words.
+Replace the constant variable `SNOWMAN_WORD` in the conditional test inside of the `snowman` function with the new `snowman_word` variable.
+7.
     ```python

     def snowman():